- Please refer to the Property Sales webpage for information on foreclosure sales.

 - Please refer to the Small Claims webpage for information on filing a small claims case.

 - A restraining order may be obtained through the Domestic Violence Unit, located on the third floor of the Justice Center at 2075 Dr. Martin Luther King Junior Boulevard.
 The telephone number is 239-533-2884.

 Your Lee County Clerk offers easy to use interactive forms through TurboCourt.
 TurboCourt makes the task of filling out forms easier to understand and helps you get it right the first time.
-There is no fee to use TurboCourt to complete your forms, or by viewing the Residential Tenant Eviction Checklist.
+There is a $10.00 fee to use TurboCourt to complete your filing, or by viewing the Residential Tenant Eviction Checklist.

 Before filing the complaint, a notice must be served to the tenant(s) by posting, by hand delivery or by mail.

 When filing a tenant eviction case, you will need the following:

 - Two copies of each of the above for every defendant/tenant being served